sanspanic/unicorn-game/README.md

 ####Maze Rendering
 * maze drawing utilises CSS properties `gridTemplateColumns` and `border-top`, `border-bottom`, `border-left`, `border-right`
-* API call retrieves grid data, this data then transformed using helper functions to include additional items `east` and `south` wherever appropriate
+* API call retrieves grid data array, which is then transformed using helper functions to include additional items `east` and `south` wherever appropriate, as well as `index number`
+* transformed grid data array mapped over to render individual `GridCell` components, passing down `borders`, `index` and `sprite positions` as props
-* index number used to render sprites
+* `GridCell` uses props to conditionally render borders & sprites

 ####Use of external libraries
 I tried to balance the recommended approach of "not reinventing the wheel" with demonstrating my capability to write code independendly.
 Whilst I leant heavily into external resources to handle movement and sound, I chose to refrain from using an external library and instead demonstrate original code writing in other places, for example in the `Form` component.